sergeyloysha-zz/vue-spinner-component/README.md

 npm run dev
 ```

-You can customize the color, size, depth, clockwise, speed with setting the props.
+You can customize the color, size, depth, rotation, speed with setting the props.
 All props have default value.
-You can control the spinner show/hidden with setting the status prop.

 ## License